atharva162/gallery-app/README.md

 ### `Steps to deploy this App`

-1- To deploy this App, create a free-tier acccount on Heroku
+1- To deploy this App, create a free-tier account on Heroku

 2- On the dashboard click on create a new app and then further provide some name for this App.